 You may wonder if it’s practical or even possible to practice minimalism with kids.
-The word minimalism sounds fancy and maybe a bit intimidating, but it’s actually a simple lifestyle you can slowly ease into.
-It does take a mindset-shift and daily practice to maintain a minimalistic home, but it’s something anyone can do.
+The word minimalism itself sounds fancy.
+Maybe a bit intimidating.
+But it’s actually a simple lifestyle you can slowly ease into.
+It does take a mindset-shift and daily practice to maintain a minimalistic home.
+Though it’s something anyone can do.

 In this post, I’ll share my simple tips for how to get rid of clutter and create a peaceful, minimalist home with kids.
 And, importantly, how to maintain your home this way in the long run.
 Let’s go!

 **This post contains affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.**